lynnpye/sl_triggers/extern/libraries/sexlab/sl_triggers_function_library_sexlab.md

 **Description**

-Returns the float value of the specificed SexLab skill
+Returns: float: the float value of the specificed SexLab skill

 **Parameters**

-    Form actor: the Actor to query the skill of
+    Form: actor: the Actor to query the skill of
-    string skillId: the SexLab skill ID
+    string: skillId: the SexLab skill ID
     * Foreplay
     * Vaginal
     * Anal